wkchen/energia-tiva/README.md

 energia-tiva
 ============

-Some test programs for the Tiva C Launchpad using the Energia IDE
+Some test programs for the Tiva C Launchpad using the Energia IDE.
+The language is the same as Arduino, so they should work mostly unmodified on Arduino platforms.

 LED Test Program
 ----------------